The bottom line on fake reviews: They’re more trouble than they’re worth.

 Some years back, in Lubbock Texas, a local TV weather woman, Nikki Dee Ray, became entangled in a bit of a selfie scandal.
 Immodest pics, of what allegedly appeared to be her, were splashed across the Internet.
 An anonymous leaker had posted the goods on Topix.com, and another unknown person linked local businessman, Chet Pharies, to the scandal.

-Since the leaker’s real name is unknown, Pharies first had to get a court order compelling “John Doe’s” ISP to hand over identifying information.
-And Pharies succeeded.
-The presiding judge told Suddenlink Communications to give Pharies data that’ll help unearth the user who linked him to the scandal.
+Since the leaker’s real name is unknown, Pharies first secured a court order compelling “John Doe’s” ISP to hand over identifying information.
+The presiding judge told Suddenlink Communications to give Pharies data that will help unearth the user who linked him to the scandal.

 As for Nikki Dee Ray?
 Well, she left Lubbock a few months back.
 No word, yet, if she’ll be involved in the suit.